mikeLofton/BinaryTreeTemplate/README.md

 This program is meant to showcase a Binary Tree

 # How To Open Program
+* Download and extract the Buildv1.0 zip file.
+* Within the extracted folder you'll find a file called CDDS_BinaryTree.exe.
+* Double click the .exe to run the program
 # Functionality
 * Compares nodes to the root and places them on the tree respectively
 # Controls